 How to test Wireless Point to Point speed without internet

-Every internet service providers use wireless point to point connectivity to deliver the internet in a remote location, where physical cabling not possible.
-Wireless connectivity speed depends on the throughput of links between both the wireless devices.
-To check the capacity of wireless PTP link required to throughput testing before connecting the internet.
-If you have an internet connection line with a maximum internet speed plan than easy to test speed but if there is no internet connection how to test link speed and captivity.
+Every internet service provider use wireless point to point connectivity to deliver the internet in a remote location, where physical cabling is not possible.
+Wireless connectivity speed depends on the throughput of links between both wireless devices.
+To check the capacity of wireless PTP link required to throughput testing before connecting to the internet.
+If you have an internet connection line with a maximum internet speed plan then easy to test speed but if there is no internet connection how to test link speed and captivity?

-There are a lot of free TCP and UDP bandwidth testing tools available for test wifi speed without the internet.
-For long-distance point to point connectivity throughput speed test must be done properly to avoid any link disconnection and Request time out issue while capacity exceeds the limit.
+There are a lot of free TCP and UDP bandwidth testing tools available for testing wifi speed without the internet.
+For long-distance point-to-point connectivity throughput speed tests must be done properly to avoid any link disconnection and Request time-out issue while capacity exceeds the limit.
 In this post, you will get simple ways to test wireless speed without the internet using tools and without tools as well.
 Using internet speed test free software available online but you need an active internet connection to run speed tests.
 Using some other methods you can test internet speed without using speed test software.

-Testing wireless speed using software and without software possible with real-time data transfer.
-Using any software to test internet speed bit simple and easy methods.
+Testing wireless speed using software and without software is possible with real-time data transfer.
+Using any software to test internet speed bit a simple and easy method.
 To manual test of throughput need to extra work.
-Many of the wireless device inbuilt speed test utility available such as Mikrotik, UBNT, LigoWave, and other bands.
+Many of the wireless devices inbuilt speed test utilities available such as Mikrotik, UBNT, LigoWave, and other bands.
 If you are using any wireless device which does not have a speed test tool inbuilt you can try these methods.

 1: Iperf tools

 iPerf work on one side and both sides also.
-One side means just send the load to another side PC/device IP.
-Both side means run Server and client software on both side to run commands.
+One side means just sending the load to another side’s PC/device IP.
+Both side means running Server and client software on both sides to run commands.

 Download iPerf load test tools free Now.